Career Trek’s NOR-MAN Program designed to ease children and youth through the major turning points in their education and career paths.

 Our unique model blends rural and urban, Aboriginal and non-Aboriginal children in order to break down barriers, build understanding, create a sense of community, and lay the foundation for smooth education and career progress.

 120 ten-and-eleven year-old children from the NOR-MAN Region are nominated to join the program each year.
-Participants take trips to University College of the North in The Pas and the Northern Manitoba Mining Academy in Flin Flon on four Saturdays between January and March.
+Participants take trips to University College of the North in The Pas, Hapnot Collegiate and Northern Manitoba Mining Academy in Flin Flon on four Saturdays between January and March.

 Our programming gets children and parents from different communities and backgrounds working to-gether to prepare participants for the progression to high school, post-secondary education, and on to their chosen career paths.